TERMS OF WEBSITE USE

 RELIANCE ON INFORMATION POSTED & DISCLAIMER

-The materials contained on our site are provided for general information purposes only and do not claim to be or constitute legal or other professional advice and shall not be relied upon as such.
-We do not accept any responsibility for any loss which may arise from accessing or reliance on the information on this site and to the fullest extent permitted by law, we exclude all liability for loss or damages direct or indirect arising from use of this site.
+The materials contained on this site are provided for general information purposes only and do not claim to be or constitute legal or other professional advice and shall not be relied upon as such.
+The company does not accept any responsibility for any loss which may arise from accessing or reliance on the information on this site and to the fullest extent permitted by law, the company excludes all liability for loss or damages direct or indirect arising from use of this site.

 INFORMATION ABOUT US

 WordsbyPage is a site operated by Words by Page Limited (“We”); we are a company registered in England under registration number 09894758 with our registered office at 52 Stamford Road, Bournemouth BH6 5DS

 ACCESSING OUR SITE

 Access to our site is permitted on a temporary basis, and we reserve the right to withdraw or amend the service we provide on our site without notice (see below).
 We will not be liable if for any reason our site is unavailable at any time or for any period.

 We aim to update our site regularly, and may change the content at any time.
 If the need arises, we may suspend access to our site, or close it indefinitely.
 Any of the material on our site may be out of date at any given time, and we are under no obligation to update such material.